project-image

 Stretch Goal Update

-about 11 years ago – Fri, Mar 15, 2013 at 12:56:11 PM
+over 11 years ago – Fri, Mar 15, 2013 at 12:56:11 PM

 Hi Folks, I mentioned some fancy options I'd like to get for the machine, which also (would you believe) cost a lot of money.
 A bunch of people commented, emailed, and messaged that I should add these to the campaign as stretch goals.